 |FURY GX7, FURY-2||100||500|

 |SNOW-CROW PRO SC3||32||32|

 |WILDFIRE, WILDFIRE 2||35||200|

 There are two options available.
 You can purchase a custom sound pack (comprised of sounds of your choosing), or a Bob Aronsohn sound pack.
 The Bob Aronsohn sound pack is the only one that you cannot configure as it comes standard with 10 crow sounds.

 After selecting the sound pack, you will be asked which model FOXPRO game call you own.
 This is a crucial step as it ensures the files are prepared in a format that is compatible with your game call.
 There is a drop-down menu on this screen from which you must select your model.

 Step 3: Customizing Your Sound Pack

 The sound selection page displays all sounds that are available, sorted by the category.
 To the left of each sound is a check box.
 Use the check box to mark the sound as part of your sound pack.
 There is a counter at the top of the page that shows you have many sounds you have selected.
-You will be alerted if you pick too many or too few sounds.
-You must pick out all sounds at the time of order.
-For example, if you purchase a 4 sound pack, you must select all 4 as you cannot go back later and pick out the last sound.
+The price of the sounds you are selecting will also be displayed.

 Step 4: Cart Review / Pre-Checkout